25 (More or Less) Free Web Resources for Christian Egalitarians

 ~~~~~~~~~~~~~~~~~~~

-DISCLAIMER: This is not an endorsement of these blogs as not all content aligns with our beliefs.
+DISCLAIMER: This is not an endorsement of these sites as not all content aligns with our beliefs.
 Some will be too liberal for some of you, others too conservative.
 Explore the list and find blogs that address your personal knowledge gaps.
-This is not an exhaustive list – leave your suggestions in the comments!

 Authors: Please send us corrections and/or changes and we’ll try to correct them within 24 hours.

-Did you know that you can support our volunteer work for as little as $5/month and get access to exclusive content?
+Did you know that you can support our volunteer work for as little as $8/month and get access to exclusive content?
 Please check out our Patreon page for more information.

 Gail Wallace